pyth-network/pyth-crosschain/README.md

 ## Development

+### Pull requests
+Use the following format for naming the pull requests:

+[component] PR description

+For example:

+[hermes] Add storage tests

 ### Releases

 The repository has a CI workflow that will release javascript packages whose version number has changed.